micronDLA/SDK/README.md

-# FWDNXT SDK
+# Micron DLA SDK

-FWDNXT Software Developement Kit - SDK
+Micron DLA Software Developement Kit - SDK
-To register and download, please send a request to info@fwdnxt.com

-# FWDNXT set-up steps
+# Micron DLA set-up steps

 1. Obtain necessary hardware: This SDK supposes that you are working on a desktop computer with Micron FPGA boards on a PCI backplane (AC-510 and EX-750 for example).
-2. Install pico-computing tools and FWDNXT SDK.
+2. Install pico-computing tools and Micron DLA SDK.
 Check section [1.](#1-installation)
 3. Run a sample example.
-Check sections [3.](#3-getting-started-inference-on-fwdnxt-hardware) and [4.](#4-getting-started-inference-on-fwdnxt-hardware-with-c)
+Check sections [3.](#3-getting-started-inference-on-microndla-hardware) and [4.](#4-getting-started-inference-on-microndla-hardware-with-c)
 4. Create your own application

-This document provides tutorials and general information about the FWDNXT SDK.
+This document provides tutorials and general information about the Micron DLA SDK.

 There are more documents in this SDK folder: